-We all like to take care of our beloved cats, and therefore if your cat is asking for water more frequently than usual, it can be a real worry.
+We all like to take care of our beloved cats, and so if your cat is asking for water more frequently than usual, it can be a real worry.
 Nobody likes their cat to be unhealthy.

 So you might be thinking to yourself, why is my kitten drinking a lot of water?

-Turns out, there are a couple of reasons.
-You would need to pay attention to all of them and work through them by a process of elimination with your veterinarian.
+Well, there are a couple of reasons.
+You need to pay attention to all of them and work through them by a process of elimination with your veterinarian.
 Having a cat that needs more water than usual points to a possibly serious underlying cause.

 Why Cats Drink Too Much Water?

 There is no one reason why cats might drink more water.
-It could be that they are dehydrated, or their body is not taking in enough water.
+It could be that they are dehydrated or that their body is not taking in enough water.
 It also might be that they are losing too much water and need to replace it.
-There are many different reasons for increase need for intake and increased loss of water.
+There are many different possible reasons for their increased water intake.

 Lack Of Water In Food

 The first thing to consider is whether the cat is getting enough water on their own.
 Some cats do not drink a lot of water from their water bowl and therefore get most of their water intake from their food.

-If you mostly feed your cats with dry foods, or you have recently changed from feeding wet food to a dry food, or even the quantity of fed cat food, then this might be the culprit for increased drinking habits.
-Dry cat foods only contain about 7 to 10% water moisture, not enough to fill your cat’s daily water intake.
+If you mostly feed your cats with dry foods, or you have recently changed from wet food to dry food, or even changed the quantity of food you feed your cat, then this might be the culprit for their increased drinking habits.
+Dry cat foods only contain about 7-10% water moisture.
+This is not enough to fill your cat’s daily water needs.

 Wet cat food, on the other hand, usually has 70-80% water moisture.
 They will not provide all the water your cat needs, either, but will provide a good amount.
 Aside from these differences in moisture content, both wet and dry cat foods are nutritionally complete.

-According to PetMD’s research, a 10 pounds adult cat having dry food all day along would need to drink an extra cup of water (250ml) whereas, a cat having wet food would only need to drink only 1/3 of a cup (75ml) a day.
+According to PetMD’s research, a ten-pound adult cat eating only dry food needs to drink an extra cup (250ml) of water whereas a cat eating only wet food needs to drink a third of a cup (75ml) of water a day.